Mainframe-Renewal-Project/sear-docs/dependencies.md

 - PH60056(UI95833)
 - PH53938(UI94523)

+## RACF sub-system address space

+The RACF sub-system user needs a valid OMVS segment with a UID.
+The default group of the RACF sub-system user also needs an OMVS segment with a GID.

+If your RACF sub-system does not have a user assigned to it then it must be created, [review the IBM documentation for more details](https://www.ibm.com/docs/en/zos/latest?topic=subsystem-activating-racf).

 ## Supported Python versions

 You can acquire Python from your z/OS install as bypassable requisite or grab it from the IBM website.
 Python versions not mentioned in the table below are not officially supported.